 When Percy inspected the page on the clipboard next to Cassandra’s sonar unit, she found it was rapidly filling up with notations describing the objects the active sonar was reflecting back, and the signal strength of the submarine following behind.
 Percy willed the Prospect on, trying desperately to get Cassandra’s numbers to add up to some more distance between herself and that dogged signal out there in the water.
 But the numbers eased ever closer together, and she knew it was only a matter of time before the Grackle would be within torpedo range.
 That sub’s commander must have known it too, because he did not increase speed, preferring to slowly reel his target in with minimal risk to his own boat.
-Given how quickly he had jumped to taking risks to gain an upper hand on the Prospect in the past, the patience the Grackle’s commander was currently showing telegraphed to Percy an unnerving amount of confidence he had in the coming demise of her boat.
+Given how quickly he had jumped to taking risks to gain an upper hand on the Prospect in the past, the patience the Grackle’s commander was currently showing telegraphed to Percy his unnerving confidence in the coming demise of her boat.

-In the middle of the night, Captain Percy came down to the sonar compartment to check on the numbers once again.
+In the middle of the night, Percy came down to the sonar compartment to check on the numbers once again.
 Cassandra showed her that the list of signal strengths had steadily increased with the closing of their pursuers.
-Percy broke out in another cold sweat — this time from the fear of the torpedo that she now realized could be released at any second.
+Percy broke out in another cold sweat, this time from the fear of the torpedo that she now realized could be released at any second.
 The Grackle was rendering more clearly on the active sonar readouts—it had crept within ten nautical miles.

 Almost regretting it as she said it, Percy asked Cassandra to lay off the active pings and use only passive sonar to track objects in the water.
-It would be challenging given the density of objects fouling the space they were moving through, but at seven knots the Prospect was putting out just enough noise that a good sonar operator should be able to see clearly the surrounding seascape for miles in every direction.
+It would be challenging given the density of objects fouling the space they were moving through, but at seven knots the Prospect was putting out just enough noise that a good sonar operator should be able to clearly see the surrounding seascape for miles in every direction.
 Hemi’s faith in Cassandra’s natural skills was rubbing off on Percy.

 With the active sonar off, Cassandra soon reported that the Grackle had slowed and was losing some distance.
-Captain Percy knew exactly what the cause of that was—they had to run slowly and more silently to hear the Prospect’s engine noise now.
+Captain Percy knew exactly what the cause of that was—they had to run slowly and more quietly to hear the Prospect’s engine noise now.

-For the next two hours Cassandra blearily focused on listening to the sonar contacts while shouting potential hazards she heard in the water up to the control room.
-Gregory and Percy were required to constantly make adjustments to their course to avoid one large object or another that rang out in Cassandra’s earpieces.
+For the next two hours, Cassandra blearily focused on listening to the sonar contacts while shouting potential hazards in the water up to the control room.
+Gregory and Percy were required to constantly adjust their course to avoid one large object or another that rang out in Cassandra’s earpieces.
 But she could not hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the ship had been struck.
-Every time this happened Percy shouted a string of curses down to Cassandra, and every time it happened the oaths were fiercer and lasted longer.
+Every time this happened Percy shouted a string of curses down to Cassandra, and the oaths ever fiercer longer-lasting.

 By the time Hemi arrived back in the sonar compartment from his rack, Cassandra was clearly frayed.
 He consulted with her briefly to get caught up.
-He realized he would need to relieve Cassandra and let her get some rest.
+He realized he would need to relieve her.
 But first he wanted to check in with Percy, so he climbed to the control room.

 While he was on the ladder, the crunching sound of an impact—a recapitulation of the sound they all heard the first time the Grackle had rammed them—shook the Prospect bow to stern.